kyamane/remote_rehearsal/README.md

   * Players: conductor displayed in the large center area; other players at the bottom
 * Automatic sync/merge of conductor/player videos + instant replay of the merged video
 * Conductor can share audio from a file (e.g. to play along)
+* Conductor can adjust the player feed layout by drag-and-drop (e.g. to match the standard orchestra layout)
+* Different layouts available from one-to-one lesson to a full orchestra up to 60 players

 ## Building and Running
 ### Signaling server